minio/docs/source/reference/minio-mc/mc-replicate-resync.rst

    Specify a duration in days where MinIO only resynchronizes objects older than the specified duration.

-   Only valid with :mc-cmd:`mc replicate resync start`.
+   Only valid with :mc:`mc replicate resync start`.

 Global Flags
 ~~~~~~~~~~~~